razorpay/blade/packages/blade/src/components/Card/_decisions/decisions.md

 - Link
 - IconButton - only tertiary variant

-Other recommendations from design side:
+Other guideline from design side:

 - Never use a primary/secondary action in the header, footer are meant for such actions.
   - This means it's not recommended to change variant of IconButton